infinera/terraform-xr-network/use_cases/network_cleanup_device/README.md

 # Terraform XR Network Cleanup Device
 This module shall handle the situation when one or more devices in a constellation device are removed.
+This will  remove all resources which parent device is nolonger a members of the constellation network.

 ## How to
 The procedure to replace one device by another device shall involve two steps
   1. Go to the **network_cleanup_device** directory or its clone directory
+     1. Assumption: *terraform init* was executed before (only one time) to initialize the terraform setup.
-  2. Specify the input variables by updating the **network_cleanup_device.auto.tfvars** input file.
+  2. Specify the input variables by updating the **AAA.auto.tfvars** input file.
      1. The removed devices are specified in **cleanup_device_names** variable
      2. The network intent
      3. The bandwidth intent
      4. The sevice intent
-  3. Execute "terraform apply" in usecase **network_cleanup_device** directory or a clone.
-This will delete and any related resources on the removed devices and update other related resources in teh constellation network.
+  3. Execute *terraform apply* to run using the input from *AAA.auto.tfvars* or *terraform -apply -var-file="AAA.tfvars"*.
+This will delete and any related resources on the removed devices and update other related resources in the constellation network.

-*main.tf* in ***network_cleanup_device*** directory
+*main.tf* in **network_cleanup_device** directory
 ```
   // network module shall provision the constellation network without any checks
   module "network" {